adrianrivadulla/FootNet/README.md

       - Sensitivity_Analysis.m.
 Script to run the sensitivity analysis of hip, knee and ankle sagittal plane angles to error in the detection of foot strike and toe off.
       - TestResults_Analysis.m.
 Script to run Bland-Altman agreement analysis between FootNet and the gold standard method and correlation analysis between FootNet error and speed, foot angle at contact and ground gradient.
       - Dataset_Sorter.py.
 Script to calculate final input features for model development and to sort each datasets (individual .mat files for each trial) in a single "Python-friendly" .npy file containing a dictionary with the input features and target labels.
+    - Figures.
+Folder containing all the figures in the paper and where the figures produced by the different scripts will be saved.
+    - TestResults.

 ## Data

-The datasets used in this study include ground reaction forces collected on an instrumented treadmill and three-dimensional marker trajectories collected using an optoelectronic motion capture system and have been gathered from previosly published running biomechanics research.
-The datasets have been named after the characteristics of the data collected as:
+The datasets used in this study include ground reaction forces collected on an instrumented treadmill and three-dimensional marker trajectories collected using an optoelectronic motion capture system.
+These datasets have been gathered from previosly published running biomechanics studies and have been named as:

 FootStrikes dataset: LINK
 Inclines dataset: LINK